tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 Suddenly, it was coming back, and it was coming back different.

 When Henry and I were young, before he was fed up with my existence, before he saw me as this loathsome, pitiable burden, we loved the arcade.
 It was a place where we were equal, despite my brokenness.
 Every afternoon, we would scour the house for quarters, hoping against hope we would find a cache of loose change between some couch cushions or in a pair of Grandpa’s pants.
-If we were successful, we’d celebrate by shaking handfuls of coins as if our closed fists were macarenas.
+If we were successful, we’d celebrate by shaking handfuls of coins in the air, making our closed fists rattle like macarenas.

 The pressure was like *that*.